premkumar-gg/fluentd-http-exporter/README.md

 over-rich amount of metrics, which may not be necessary ideally.
 To reduce stress on the Prometheus server, it will be great to only **count** all the paths, and measure **latency** only on whitelisted paths.
+2. Make the middleware observe an S3 bucket where fluentd publishes the buffer files, so the solution can be dockerized and kept away from the host machine.

 Contributions welcome!